-Each year, USDA and EPA work together to identify foods to be tested by the PDP on a rotating basis.
-In 2020, tests were conducted on 9,600 samples from 18 commodities of fresh and processed fruits and vegetables.
+Each year, USDA and EPA work together to identify foods to be tested on a rotating basis by the PDP.
+In 2021, tests were conducted on 10,127 samples from 19 commodities of fresh and processed fruits and vegetables, dairy, and grains.
 AMS partners with cooperating state agencies to collect and analyze pesticide residue levels on the selected food commodities.

 The annual pesticide residue results are reported to the Food and Drug Administration (FDA) and EPA in monthly reports as testing takes place throughout the year.
 FDA and EPA are immediately notified if a PDP test discovers residue levels that could pose a public safety concern.

 The 2021 data and summary can be found on the Pesticide Data Program page of the AMS website.
 Printed copies may be obtained by contacting the USDA Agricultural Marketing Service, Science and Technology Program, Monitoring Programs Division by e-mail at email@example.com.

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.

 Get the latest Agricultural Marketing Service news at www.ams.usda.gov/news or follow us on Twitter

 @USDA_AMS.
 You can also read about us on the USDA blog.